-The Aerodynamics sub-team is responsible for the aerodynamic design, trajectory analysis of the rocket, developing configurations and automatic control systems to improve its performance.
-To achieve that the sub-team develops its own tools, performs CFD analysis and wind tunnel testing.
+The duties of the Aerodynamics sub-system are the aerodynamic design and trajectory analysis of the rocket, as well as the development of configurations and automatic control systems to improve its performance.
+To achieve the best possible results, the sub-system develops its own tools, performs CFD analysis and wind tunnel testing.

-The main goal of the aerodynamic design it to design a stable rocket that reaches the target apogee precisely.
-The design process consists of multiple stages that constant improvements are taking place until the requirements are met and the desired result is accomplished.
+The main goal of the Aerodynamic Design department it to design a stable rocket that reaches the target apogee precisely.
+The design process consists of multiple stages and constant improvements are made until the requirements are met and the desired result is accomplished.

-In the first stages lower fidelity tools are used to save time, like OpenRocket, while high fidelity in the latter stages (e.g. CFD).
+During the first stages lower fidelity tools, like OpenRocket, are used to save time, while high fidelity ones (e.g. CFD) are utilized in the latter stages.
 Moreover, wind tunnel testing is performed to validate the results.

-In OpenRocket the initial configuration layout and sizing is determined while an estimation of the weights is given.
-Additionally, aerodynamic characteristics (e.g drag) and stability are calculated while trajectory analysis is performed.
-The best accuracy is provided by Computational Fluid Dynamics Software (CFD) where again aerodynamic characteristics, stability is calculated while the airflow around the rocket is studied.
-For this purpose, the sub-team uses the pre-processor ANSA from Beta CAE systems for meshing and ANSYS CFD/Fluent as solvers.
+In OpenRocket the initial configuration layout and sizing are determined and an estimation of the weights is given.
+Additionally, aerodynamic characteristics (e.g. drag) and stability are calculated and a trajectory analysis is performed.
+The best accuracy is provided by Computational Fluid Dynamics Software (CFD), through which the aerodynamic characteristics and the stability are again calculated.
+At the same time, the airflow around the rocket is studied.
+For this purpose, the sub-system uses the pre-processor ANSA from Beta CAE systems for meshing and ANSYS CFD/Fluent as solvers.

 The final dimensions of the nosecone and fins are determined with trade studies realized through CFD analysis.

-During the design process the rare opportunity is provided to study complicated aerodynamic phenomena like flow separation in fins and shockwave formation at supersonic speeds.
+During the design process, the members are also provided with the rare opportunity to study complicated aerodynamic phenomena, like flow separation in fins and shockwave formation at supersonic speeds.

-Import part of the sub-team is the Research & Development of new configurations, mechanisms, and design tools.
+Another significant part of the sub-system is the Research & Development of new configurations, mechanisms, and design tools.
 The most important ones until now are the:

-- Tailcone: Using project PEGASUS as a baseline, the effects of a tailcone in a rocket’s performance were studied, with the intention to be used it in future projects.
-Its purpose is to reduce the drag of the rocket, by minimizing vortices generated from the base of the rocket..
+- Tailcone: Using project PEGASUS as a baseline, the effects of a tailcone in a rocket’s performance were studied, with the intention to used it in future projects.
+Its purpose is to reduce the drag of the rocket, by minimizing vortices generated from the base of the rocket.

-- Performance assessment and trajectory analysis: The sub-team is currently developing a performance assessment and trajectory analysis tool which will replace OpenRocket.
-This will provide better accuracy and more precise simulation while maintaining the ease of use OpenRocket provides.
+- Performance assessment and trajectory analysis: The sub-system is currently developing a performance assessment and trajectory analysis tool which will replace OpenRocket.
+This will provide better accuracy and a more precise simulation, while maintaining the ease of use OpenRocket provides.